WassBe/openscenes/README.md

 Per CONVENTION.md §Sensitive data, no API keys live here — those are stored per-user inside the gitignored `database/` tree.

 ---

+# Technical documentation

+> How OpenScenes is built, its HTTP API, and how to run it in development.
+For self-hosters and contributors — skip this if you just want to chat.

 ## Project structure